Stability estimates for the expected utility in Bayesian optimal experimental design: Gaussian likelihood in Bayesian inverse problem

 Assume further that $\mathcal{G}$ is a continuous function in $d\in \mathcal{D}$.
 Then there exists $C>0$ such that

 for all $N$ sufficiently large.
 Moreover, if $\{d^*_N\}$ is a maximizing sequence of $U_N$ then the limit of any converging subsequence of $\{d^*_N\}$ is a maximizer of $U$. \end{theorem}

-\begin{remark} Consider the case of linear observation mappings ${\mathcal G}(x; d) = {\mathcal G}(d) x, \; {\mathcal G}_N(x; d) = {\mathcal G}_N(d)x$, and a Gaussian prior $\mu_0 \sim {\mathcal N}(0,C_0)$.
+\begin{remark} Consider the case of linear observation mappings ${\mathcal G}(x; d) = {\mathcal G}(d) x, \; {\mathcal G}_N(x; d) = {\mathcal G}_N(d)x$, and a Gaussian prior $\mu_0 \sim {\mathcal N}(0,C_0)${$\mu_0 = {\mathcal N}(0,C_0)$}.
 It follows that

 where $\norm{\cdot}_{HS}$ stands for the Hilbert--Schmidt norm.
-Notice that in the linear and Gaussian case, the expected information gain can be explicitly solved.
+Notice that in the case of linear observation map and Gaussian prior, the expected information gain can be explicitly solved.
 Consequently, the identity \eqref{eq:lingaussrem} can provide intuition regarding the sharpness of Theorem \ref{thm:main2} as demonstrated in the following example. \end{remark}

 \begin{example} Consider the simple inference problem with observation map ${\mathcal G}(x) = ax$, $a>0$, with additive normally distributed noise $\epsilon$.
 Here, we omit the dependence on $d$.
-Suppose the prior distribution $\mu_0$ is also normal. with Gaussian noise $\epsilon \sim \mathcal{N}(0, 1)$ and prior $\mu_0 \sim \mathcal{N}(0, 1)$.
+Suppose the prior distribution $\mu_0$ is also normal. with Gaussian noise $\epsilon \sim \mathcal{N}(0, 1)$ and prior $\mu_0 \sim \mathcal{N}(0, 1)${$\mu_0 = \mathcal{N}(0, 1)$}.
 Moreover, suppose we approximate ${\mathcal G}(x)$ with a surrogate $\mathcal{G}_N(x) = a_Nx$ for some $a \leq a_N \leq C$.
 A straightforward calculation will now yield

 Now since $1 - \frac{1}{x} \le \log (x) \le x - 1$, for all $x>0$, we deduce that

 We observe from \eqref{eq:ex2} that the best possible convergence rate is $|a_N - a|$ and, indeed, by Lemma \ref{lem:KL_Gaussian} we have